 Mary Anne and Mark have been sweethearts since sixth grade, and plan to get married and live near Lake Erie and have three children.
 They are really in love.

-Her presence helped boost the morale for the rest of the guys, too; she's bubbly and happy and interested in everything, from how Claymore mines work to the geography of the country.
+Her presence helps boost the morale for the rest of the guys, too; she's bubbly and happy and interested in everything, from how Claymore mines work to the geography of the country.

 While there are parts of the story that could have been funny, Rat never treats them that way.
 It's a straight tragedy for him.